Star Furniture Company, a manufacturer of high-quality, traditional-style bedroom suites, opens for business in Zeeland, Michigan.

 Hugh De Pree, son of D.J., assumes leadership of Herman Miller, Inc., as president and chief executive officer.
 D.J. becomes chairman of the board.

-Bob Propst and George Nelson work together on the first prototypes of Action Office 1, a group of freestanding units that will evolve into the Action Office system.
+Robert Propst and George Nelson work together on the first prototypes of Action Office 1, a group of freestanding units that will evolve into Action Office system.

-The Eames elliptical table is discontinued.
+Eames Elliptical Table is discontinued.
 It will be reintroduced in 1994.

-The Nelson sling sofa is introduced.
-Eames dining tables are introduced.
+Nelson Sling Sofa is introduced.
+Eames Segmented Base Tables are introduced.

 With nearly 150 dealers, Herman Miller has expanded its presence to Central and South America, Australia, Canada, Europe, Africa, the Near East, Scandinavia, and Japan.

-The Nelson platform bench is discontinued.
+Nelson Platform Bench is discontinued.
 It will be reintroduced in 1994.

-In Switzerland, Herman Miller introduces the Panton chair, a single-form, completely plastic chair.
-It will be sold until 1975.
+In Switzerland, Herman Miller introduces the Panton Chair, a single-form, completely plastic chair, and sells it until 1975.

-Herman Miller introduces the Action Office system, the world's first open-plan modular system of panels and attaching components.
-Designed by Robert Propst, AO, as it will come to be called, will revolutionize office design and spawn a whole new industry.
+Herman Miller introduces Action Office 2, the world's first open-plan modular system of panels and attaching components.
+Designed by Robert Propst and Jack Kelley, AO, as it will come to be called, will revolutionize office design and spawn a whole new industry.

 Robert Propst's book, The Office: A Facility Based on Change, is published.